w3f/Grants-Program/applications/openrollup-mvp-phase-1.md

 ### Team's experience

 Our team has a lot of experience in applied cryptography, blockchain research, and software development.
-Chris has been a software engineer for over many years in the gaming industry and has led the development of various multiplayer online games.
+Chris has been a software engineer for many years in the gaming industry and has led the development of various multiplayer online games.
 Recently he develop a hybrid consensus of Progpow and AuthorityRound [https://github.com/chrisicen/openethereum-unity](https://github.com/chrisicen/openethereum-unity).
-He is currently devoted to the development of off-chain ZK scalability solution for blockchain.
+He is currently devoted to the development of an off-chain ZK scalability solution for blockchain.
 MJewzk is a blockchain development engineer and has been involved in the development of some blockchain and web3 projects.

 ### Team Code Repos